Yejashi/obsidianNotes/Class/Fall 2024/COSC530/Final Exam Review.md

 In directory-based protocols, the system uses a central directory that keeps track of the status of each cache line, specifically which caches hold a copy of a particular memory block.
 The directory is responsible for managing cache coherence instead of relying on bus snooping.

 How Directory-Based Protocols Work:
-- A central directory keeps track of the status of each
+- A central directory keeps track of the status each block.